 Crystal Lake Park Canada Geese Population and Management

 As the Urbana Park District’s 1907 founding park, Crystal Lake Park has long been a place for enjoying nature and wildlife.
-The park district works hard to provide quality habitat for birds and other wildlife within the park, and in 2020 significant investment is being made in restoring the lakeshore.
-The wildlife which reside in the park will always be a key part of what makes Crystal Lake Park so unique and enticing to visitors.
+We work hard to provide quality habitat for birds and other wildlife which reside in the park and will always be a key part of what makes Crystal Lake Park so unique and enticing to visitors.

-Early within the last decade, the park district was seeing a rising population of resident Giant Canada Geese in Crystal Lake Park.
+Within the last decade, we were seeing a rising population of resident Giant Canada Geese in Crystal Lake Park.
 Exciting to see, and fun to watch, the population was an asset to the park initially.
 These particular Canada Geese live in the park year round, enjoying the easy access to water and lack of predators the park provides.
-Other species of Canada Geese stop in the park during their migration in the spring and fall, but these resident geese do not.
+Other species of Canada Geese stop in the park during their migration in the spring and fall, but these resident geese do not migrate.
 In early summer of 2020, there were over 180 Canada Geese making the nine acre lake their home.
 Every spring, each nesting pair typically lays 5-8 eggs.
-Without the management the park district undertakes, the population will continue growing exponentially.
+Without the management we undertake, the population would continue growing exponentially.

 Goose feces throughout the park is a concern for both the employees who must clean it, and visitors to the park alike.
 Feces also washes into the lake and is one contributor to nuisance algae growth.

-Since 2012, the park district has spent substantial time and resources managing the goose population in a wide variety of ways.
+Since 2012, we have spent substantial time and resources managing the goose population in a wide variety of ways.
 This has included everything from signage discouraging feeding geese, beacon lights, sprays and repellents, predator decoys, fencing, Illinois Department of Natural Resources permitted egg and nest management, dog and laser hazing, and habitat modification.
 See below for more information and a timeline on goose management tactics.

-It will never be the intention of the Urbana Park District to eliminate Giant Canada Geese from Crystal Lake Park.
+We never intend to eliminate Giant Canada Geese from Crystal Lake Park.
 A part of nature and what makes the park great, the population can be an asset to the park.
-However, despite the district’s ongoing and intensified management efforts, the impacts continued and concerns from the public persisted.
-After many years of public input, planning, and design, 2020 will see the park district investing over $2.5 million into shoreline restoration, habitat improvements, water quality improvements, and new recreational amenities such as a boat dock, fishing outcroppings and a new playground.
-More than ever, it is the most important time to continue increased management efforts to ensure the goose population is controlled and investments in new landscaping and park improvements are protected from degradation.
+However, despite our ongoing and intensified management efforts, the impacts continued and concerns from the public persisted.
+After many years of public input, planning, and design, we invested over $2.5 million into shoreline restoration, habitat improvements, water quality improvements, and new recreational amenities such as a expanded boat dock, fishing outcroppings and a new playground in 2020.
+More than ever, it is the most important time to continue increased management efforts to ensure the goose population is controlled and new landscaping and park improvements are protected from degradation.

 Charity Harvest/Geese Collection and Donation Summer 2020